 2. Install Smart Technology

 You already know what your smartphone does for you while you are away from home.
 Now it can also do a great deal for your home.
-From HVAC and lighting to home security, many of your home's systems can be set up to work with your computer or smartphone over your home's Wi-Fi system.
+From HVAC and lighting to home security, many of your home’s systems can be set up to work with your computer or smartphone over your home’s Wi-Fi system.
 Smart home technology can track your preferences for heating and cooling and create HVAC settings that reflect the way your family functions in the home, without you adjusting them manually in the morning before you leave or on arriving home from work or before going to bed.
-About a third of homebuyers are expecting any modernized home to have these upgrades as basic requirements.
+About a third of homebuyers are expecting any modernized home to have these upgrades as basic requirements, with smart thermostats, smart fire detectors, and smart carbon monoxide detectors being the top three products, according to a recent survey.

 The one thing worth noting about smart home technology to increase property value is that technology becomes obsolete very quickly.
 If you plan to upgrade with smart technology and you do not plan to sell your home within the next 3-5 years, you may not recoup as much as you would when the system is new.